natcap/invest/doc/api-docs/plugins.rst

 access the results.
 All the necessary information to display the model in the workbench is pulled from the plugin python package - no frontend development needed.
 This is handy when resources are too limited to develop a separate GUI for a project.
+It is a major benefit for developers to be able to focus on their model and not worry about maintaining a desktop application or distributing it across multiple operating systems.

 The data validation component of InVEST is also very useful for projects that don't have enough resources to develop this independently.
 The plugin API requires